Our Cities Are Killing Us

 VICE: Which cities are particularly badly polluted?
 How many different cities were evaluated?

 Dr Dana Loomis: As part of this evaluation, we collected available data on pollution levels around the world.
-This is too extensive to list here, but in brief the most polluted cities now are in Asia, South America, and Africa.
-However, there are important variations in the level of pollution.
+This is too extensive to list here, but in brief the most polluted cities now are in Asia, South America and Africa.
+However, there are important variations in the level of pollution, even within Europe.
 Full details will be in the monograph, but it won't be published for another year.

-The overall level of air pollution in cities with strict regulations is much lower than 30 to 40 years ago, but the improvement hasn't been equal for all places and all pollutants.
-The increase in diesel-powered vehicles is a complicating factor that has led to slower declines in NO2 levels and may have increased the amount of carcinogenic material emitted to the air.
+In fact, it has got better for the most part.
+The overall level of air pollution in Europe is much lower than 30 to 40 years ago, but the improvement hasn't been equal for all places and all pollutants.
+The increase in diesel-powered vehicles is a complicating factor that has led to slower declines in NO2 [nitrogen dioxide, a pollutant that London has a particularly high amount of] levels and may have increased the amount of carcinogenic material emitted to the air.

 Is the air going to become more carcinogenic?

 Not necessarily.
 Pollution levels in most of Europe and North America have been reduced substantially as a result of controls imposed since the 1970s, and further reductions are already under discussion.
-The most important challenges today are in the new industrializing countries, such as India, China, Chile, and Brazil.
+The most important challenges today are in the new industrialising countries, such as India, China, Chile and Brazil.
 Some of those countries are already taking steps to control air pollution.

 What can we do about how polluted our cities are becoming?